Political Science (POLI) 400

 - analyze the influence of individuals and groups of citizens as leaders across the various sectors through interest groups and social movements

-- analyze and evaluate how leadership across the various governance models influence and inform relationships, communications, and interactions
+- analyze and evaluate how leadership across the various governance models influences and informs relationships, communications, and interactions

-- analyze the implications, challenges, and opportunities for leadership in view of the changing external factors
+- analyze the implications, challenges, and opportunities for leadership in view of changing external factors

 Assignment 3: Research Paper | 30% |